leahlud/leahlud/README.md

-### Hi, I'm Leah!
+Hi, I'm Leah!

 📚 I'm studying computer science at University of Illinois Urbana-Champaign
-<br>💻 My current interests include computer graphics and app development
+<br>💻 My current interests include computer graphics, app development, and software that has positive impacts
 <br>🌠 I'm also passionate about the environment, astronomy, and art / graphic design!
 <br>💬 Feel free to message me at leahnl2@illinois.edu